ananthakumaran/paisa/docs/reference/config.md

   savings:
     - Assets:Equity:*
     - Assets:Debt:*
-  # By default average of last 3 year expenses will be used to
+  # By default, average of last 3 year expenses will be used to
   # calculate your yearly expenses.
 This can be overriden by setting
   # this config to positive value
   # OPTIONAL, DEFAULT: 0